Small Trees with Non-invasive Roots

 Invasive tree roots often spread faster; therefore, they can cause you trouble quickly.
 The easiest way to avoid these problems is by not planting these trees.

-Now that you completed our blog, you know the most common small trees with non-invasive roots.
-If you want to protect your garden, consider planting Japanese maple, crape myrtle, kousa dogwood, and Adams crabapple.
+Now that you have completed our blog, you know the most common small trees with non-invasive roots.
+If you want to protect your garden, consider planting Japanese maple, crape myrtle, kousa dogwood, and Adam’s crabapple.
 Each option offers many benefits; select the one that best suits your needs.

-If you do not have time to give maintenance to your trees, then give us a call.
-Vasquez Tree Services is here to help you plant the right trees on your landscape.
+If you do not have time to maintain your trees, give us a call.
+Vasquez Tree Services is here to help you plant the right non-root invasive trees in your landscape.